helenakm/project-clickcart/doc/sprint2/sprint2.md

 Each team member is assigned tasks according to their expertise to balance workload.

 4. Spikes (Research Tasks)
-1. Search Bar Implementation
+   i.
+Search Bar Implementation
    Description: Research optimal algorithms for handling search queries efficiently in the existing system.
     Purpose: To determine whether to use basic filtering, keyword matching, or a more advanced solution like Elasticsearch or fuzzy search.
     Assigned To: Zuhaib Khan
-Expected Outcome: Choose and document the most suitable search algorithm for the system.
+     Expected Outcome: Choose and document the most suitable search algorithm for the system. ii.
+Category System
-2. Category System
      Description: Research best practices for implementing category filters in a dynamic product database.
      Purpose: To identify whether static category lists or dynamically generated filters (based on product tags) are more efficient.
      Assigned To: Nargis Rafie
      Expected Outcome: Document the decision and create a strategy for implementing the category filter.

 5. User Stories